robusta-dev/robusta/docs/user-guide/alert-manager.rst

 .. admonition:: "Alerts won't show up" UI notification
     :class: warning

-    "Alerts won't show up because Prometheus is not connected to Robusta" will always be there even if the connection is configured correctly, until the first alert has been raised.
+    The notification is displayed until the first alert is sent from AlertManager to Robusta.

 Prometheus Operator
 -----------------------